contrapunctus-1/TheatreScript/README.md

 * Line breaks preserved (like Fountain, unlike Markdown)
 * Soft-wrapping recommended.
 * Parenthesis for stage directions may conflict with writers wishing to use parenthesis in dialogues...if it becomes a real problem, square brackets may be a viable alternative.
-* Have seen another style, which looks like this -
+* Have seen another style, which looks like this.
+Not a fan of the use of periods for delimiting character names, but it's an example of an alternative.
   ```
   [Enter Jack.]